Magnús Scheving: April 1st hoax

-On April 1, 2022, Scheving appeared in Icelandic Crossfit athlete Björgvin K. Guðmundsson's facetious Instagram accouncement, wherein a Lazytown "full length motion picture" and "brand new series" was announced.
-The photographs showed the pair signing contracts and shaking hands before large posters of Lazytown characters and memorabilia.
-Guðmundsson announced that he was quitting crossfit in pursuit of professional acting, being specifically trained in song and dance to portray Sportacus.
-Due to its posting date and Guðmundsson's continued career in crossfit, the announcement can be construed as an April Fools' Day hoax.
+On 1 April 2022, Magnús appeared in Icelandic Crossfit athlete Björgvin K. Guðmundsson's facetious Instagram announcement, wherein a LazyTown "full length motion picture" and "brand new series" was announced.
+The photographs showed the pair signing contracts and shaking hands before large posters of LazyTown characters and memorabilia.
+Björgvin announced that he was quitting crossfit in pursuit of professional acting, being specifically trained in song and dance to portray Sportacus.
+Due to its posting date and Björgvin's continued career in crossfit, the announcement was an April Fools' Day hoax.

 Other projects

-In 2010, Scheving starred in the film alongside with Jackie Chan The Spy Next Door, in which he portrayed a Russian villain attempting to destroy the world's oil supplies.
+In 2010, Magnús co-starred in the Jackie Chan film The Spy Next Door, in which he portrayed a Russian villain attempting to destroy the world's oil supplies.

-On November 2nd or 3rd 2022, Scheving spoke at the World Business Forum in New York City on the topic of "great ideas" and creativity.
-Later that week, he spoke at the WBF in Bogotá, Colombia on November 9th or 10th, on the topic of high performance teams.
-While in Colombia, Scheving encountered an enthusiastic Sportacus cosplayer.
+In November 2022, Magnús spoke at the World Business Forum in New York City on the topic of "great ideas" and creativity.
+Later that week, he spoke at the WBF in Bogotá, Colombia on November 9 or 10, on the topic of high performance teams.
+While in Colombia, Magnús encountered an enthusiastic Sportacus cosplayer.

-In a December 2022 interview, Scheving described his work with the Make-a-Wish Foundation:...some kids have only nine days to live.
-So you come there and they will be dressed up in Sportacus costumes and I would say, you want me to bring you an apple?
-Not because they want to be healthy, but because they want to do things with me.
-They want to eat the apples and do push-ups.

 ROK restaurant

 Since mid-2016, along with his partner, Hrefna Björk Sverrisdóttir, he has owned and managed ROK restaurant, a "fine casual" Icelandic restaurant in Reykjavík.
 The restaurant offers Icelandic staples including reindeer steak, local cheeses, and char.
 The menu has a "Green" section devoted to vegetarian options, and its dishes incorporates Scandinavian, Mediterranean and American elements.

-In 2017, food critic Ragnar Egilsson gave the food a mediocre review, claiming the restaurant's success was due to its proximity to Hallgrimskirkja, a tourist destination.
+In 2017, food critic Ragnar Egilsson gave the food a mediocre review, claiming the restaurant's success was due to its proximity to Hallgrímskirkja, a tourist destination.

-In 2018, ROK was included in Iceland Monitor's list of the best happy hours in Reykjavik.
+In 2018, ROK was included in Iceland Monitor's list of the best happy hours in Reykjavík.
 As of 2019, the menu has expanded to include vegan options.